Kingscliq/deralinks/README.md

 ## 🔗 Hedera Setup Scripts (`/hedera-setup`)

-Standalone TypeScript utilities for blockchain administration. **Not used by the React app at runtime** - these are for initial setup and testing.
+Standalone TypeScript utilities for Hedera (DAG-based ledger) administration. **Not used by the React app at runtime** - these are for initial setup and testing.

 ### Purpose

 - Create Hedera accounts, topics, and token collections
-- Mint NFTs directly to blockchain
+- Mint NFTs directly to the Hedera ledger
 - Test transfers and IPFS uploads
 - Manage KYC/verification NFTs
-- Batch blockchain operations
+- Batch ledger operations

 ### Usage